Table of Contents

-Are you trying to display your RTSP camera feed in a web browser?
+Are you trying to play an RTSP camera stream in a browser?
 You’re not alone.
 This is one of the most common challenges for developers working with IP cameras and surveillance systems.
 Unfortunately, there’s a hard truth: you cannot use RTSP protocol directly in web browsers.
 But don’t close this tab yet!
-While browsers… Continue reading How to Use RTSP Protocol in Browsers (And Why Direct Integration Isn’t Possible)
+While browsers don’t natively support RTSP, there are effective solutions to stream your IP camera feeds to any browser without delay.
+This is where protocol translation becomes extremely important.
+In many cases, the right answer is not replacing RTSP, but converting your RTSP stream into something browsers understand better, like WebRTC or soon MOQ.

 Why Browsers Don’t Support RTSP Directly